mattpopovich/mattpopovich.com/_posts/2024-05-15-introduction-to-the-command-line--shell--terminal-etc.md

 # Intro to the Terminal

 ## Disclaimer
 *Command line*, *command prompt*, *shell*, *terminal*, *console*, etc. can sometimes be used interchangeably.
+I will be using them interchangeably in this article.
 Normally, they are all referring to a window in which you input text commands and receive text output.

 There are **a lot** of intricacies in the terminal.
 You might call them ["quirks"](https://youtu.be/2aiopbNnyF8) or ["features"](https://youtu.be/BQ0mlXQezxE?si=ijwZunxB5kDFciGI).
 You will never learn them all and some of them still stump me to this day.
 However, most of the terminal follows the same general pattern: